cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 ### 3.1 Working with modules - Choosing a compiler

 We are working on a HPE provided Cray environment.
 It has two main compiling environments.
-One for the Gnu compiler environment, and one for the proprietary Cray compiling environment.
+One for the GNU compiler environment, and one for the proprietary Cray compiling environment.

-First and foremost, check your currently loaded modules with `module list` or `ml` to see which environment you have present.
+First and foremost, check your currently loaded modules with `module list` or `ml` to see which environment you have on the system.
 By default, the Cray compiling environment, `PrgEnv-cray`, should be present.

-Then, your chosen compiler environment can be activated by loading the right module:
+Then, your chosen compiler environment can be activated by loading the corresponding module:

 `module load PrgEnv-cray` or `module load PrgEnv-gnu`.
-They can not exist in the environment at the same time, so you should run the `module purge` command inbetween, when you want to change these environments.
+They can not exist in the environment at the same time, so you should run the `module purge` command first to clear all of your modules, when you want to change these environments.

 ### 3.2 Working with modules - Loading other necessary modules

 By default, GNU/CRAY programming environment modules will load a number of other modules to the system for e.g. Interconnect communication, MPI and mathematical libraries.
-For CPU compilation this is often sufficient.
+For simple CPU compilation this is often sufficient.

 For us though, we want to compile NAMD for **GPU support**, so we want to include a few extra modules to achieve this.
-Namely, we want `rocm`, that programs use to implement GPU functionality in their code, we want the environment modules `craype-x86-rome`and `craype-accel-amd-gfx90a` that will set a number of environment variables that allow for compilers to compile architecture-specific-code in a working and more performant way.
+Namely, we want `rocm`, that programs use to implement GPU functionality in their code, and we want the environment modules `craype-x86-rome`and `craype-accel-amd-gfx90a` that will set a number of environment variables that allow for compilers to compile architecture-specific-code in a working and more performant way.

 On top of these, we also want "FFTW library" support, for the Fast Fourier transformations that NAMD employs during a **Particle Mesh Ewald (PME)** phase in its simulation, that is used to calculate long-range electrostatics (forces outside of cutoff distance) for all particles.

-This library support is in the system in the form of a module called `cray-fftw`.
+On our cluster, there is a FFTW library present, through a module called `cray-fftw`.

-In total, we thus want to purge old modules and load our specific environment:
+Thus, we want to purge old modules and load our specific environment based on the above points:

 ```
 module purge
 module load PrgEnv-gnu
-module load rocm craype-x86-rome craype-accel-amd-gfx90a cray-fftw/3.3.10.8
+module load rocm craype-x86-rome craype-accel-amd-gfx90a cray-fftw
 ```

 In Leopekka's tests, he had the following module listing after loading this environment:

 ```
-[leopeksa@o184i074 ~]$ ml
+[leopeksa@o184i074 ~]$ module list
 Currently Loaded Modulefiles:
   1) gcc-native/13.2           7) PrgEnv-gnu/8.5.0
   2) craype/2.7.32             8) rocm/6.2.2